slavik925/outofmemory/content/blog/variable-fonts-in-the-web/index.md

 ## Into

-The year is almost _2020_ but still, the dominant method of getting the information is text.
+The year is almost _2020_ but still the dominant method of getting the information is text.
 The text consists of symbols and letters (or hieroglyphs).
 To represent the text on the web we are using fonts (typefaces).

 In the early ages of the web, there was impossible to change default fonts on the web page until Netscape introduces the **font** tag in _1995_.